shrutigupta02/Jeremy-IT-Labs/IPv6.md

 	- sent either in response to RS or periodically

 ---
-## SLAAC: Stateless Address Auto-Config
+## SLAAC: StateLess Address Auto-Config

 kind of like DHCP of ipv6
 - hosts use RS and RA to learn the ipv6 prefixes of the local link and then generate ipv6 address themselves.
+- RA contain **network prefix, prefix-length, and default-gateway information.**
 - `ipv6 address autoconfig`
 - using this command we do not need to manually enter the ipv6 address.
 - the device will use EUI-64 to generate an interface id